 Type of Court Disposition

-The vast majority of dispositions (95%) were the result of guilty pleas; only 1% of dispositions involved offenders adjudicated guilty following a juvenile court hearing.
-The remaining dispositions were revoked deferred dispositions (3%) and "Alford" pleas (1%).
+The vast majority of dispositions (95%) were the result of guilty pleas; only 2% of dispositions involved offenders adjudicated guilty following a juvenile court hearing.
+The remaining dispositions (3%) were revoked deferred and "Alford" pleas.

 Locus of Sanction